simontran9/refs/conts-and-algos/algorithms/tree-and-graph-traversing.md

 ## Tree traversing problem

-### Description

-Given a root node of a rooted tree, traverse the the rooted tree in a pre-order, in-order, post-order, or level-order fashion.
+Given a root node of a rooted tree, `root`, traverse the the rooted tree in a pre-order, in-order, post-order, or level-order fashion.

-### Input

-The root node of the rooted tree, `root`.

-### Output

-None specified.

 ## Tree depth-first search (pre-order,  in-order,  post-order) algorithm